Exempt Development

 If your development application is refused, you may request Council to undertake a Review of the Determination under Division 8.2 of the Environmental Planning and Assessment Act 1979.

-A Review made under Division 8.2 of the Environmental Planning and Assessment Act 1979 must be lodged within six (6) months of the determination date or before an appeal against the determination is disposed of by the Land and Environment Court.
+A Review made under Division 8.2 of the Environmental Planning and Assessment Act 1979 must be lodged and determined within six (6) months of the original determination date or before an appeal against the determination is disposed of by the Land and Environment Court.
 A Review permits the application to be amended providing the entirety of the development remains substantially the same as the original determined application.

 Council may be required to notify your neighbours and/or advertise a Review made under Division 8.2 of the Environmental Planning and Assessment Act 1979.
 Additionally, it may be necessary to refer a Review request to the elected body of Council for determination.